Science, medicine, and our students all agree: a 7:45 AM start time is harming academic performance, mental health, and safety. We're changing it.

 Chapter lead joined the New Jersey AAP Task Force on Adolescent Sleep and School Start Times, elevating Bloomfield's advocacy to the state level.

-Engaged with the offices of Assemblyman Michael Venezia, Senator Vin Gopal, and more to advance state-level support for later school start times.
+Continued engagement with state legislators including Senator Vin Gopal and others to advance support for later school start times across New Jersey.

 Change happens when enough people demand it.
 Here's how you can help — whether you're a student, parent, or community member.